skippyr/libtmk/README.md

 ## About

-TDK (aka. *Terminal Development Kit*) is a cross-platform terminal manipulation library for C that address the development of applications for Linux and Windows (10 or newer).
+TDK (abbreviation for "Terminal Development Kit") is a cross-platform terminal manipulation library for C/C++ that address the development of applications for Linux and Windows (10 and newer).

-It offers access to a variety of general use functions that allow developers to access and modify terminal properties and attributes.

 ## Wiki